 Shark Tank Quick Facts

-In the 15 seasons, 828 deals have been made on screen.
-According to Shark Tank Statistics, more than 50% of the pitches successfully impress the sharks and secure a deal.
+Across the first 16 seasons on Shark Tank, more than 870 deals have been made on screen.
+According to Shark Tank Statistics, more than 50% of the pitches successfully impress the Sharks and secure a deal.
 However, that is not always how things work out.
 Only a portion of these deals were finalized after the show.

 We have established one fact very clearly: the deals aired on the show cannot be considered when counting the total number of successful deals.
-The real Shark Tank statistics show that less than 50% of the deals close in real life.
+Multiple studies and follow-ups on Shark Tank statistics suggest that roughly 45-50% of Shark Tank deals actually close after due diligence (in real life).

 Among all Sharks who have appeared on the show so far, Barbara Corcoran has actually followed through on most of her deals in real life, finalizing nearly 60% of her on-screen handshakes.
 This is a higher rate than her fellow Sharks’, which means other sharks have canceled more than 40% of their deals.

-The total investments made by all the sharks sum up to over $200 million.
+The Sharks have collectively pledged over $220 million in investments across the first 16 seasons.
 This is due to different contributions by each shark in their choice of venture.
 Some were in exchange for large shares of equity, while others were made in the form of royalty deals or a combination of both.

-From Season 1 to 15, Shark Tank had 339 episodes.
+From Season 1 to 16, Shark Tank has aired 359 episodes.
 At times, the Sharks invested over $20 million collectively in a single season.

 Average Investment Sizes